 In contemporary terms, kinetic art encompasses sculptures and installations that have movement as their primary consideration.
 American artist Anthony Howe is a leading figure in the contemporary movement, using computer-aided design for his large-scale wind-driven sculptures.

-Learn more about the history of kinetic sculpture.
+Learn more about kinetic sculpture.

 Artists to Know: Alexander Calder, Jean Tinguely, Anthony Howe